secretstartups/handbook/demand-generation/campaigns/emails-nurture/index.html.md

 All Campaign Managers and reviewers should adhere to the following protocol for every marketing email that is sent to ensure brand consistency and quality in our email program.

-We use both Marketo and Mailchimp to send ad-hoc emails.
+We use both Marketo and MailJet to send ad-hoc emails.
 Marketo is the primary system for all marketing emails and the regularly scheduled security updates.
-Mailchimp should be used for emails to gitlab.com users as these users are not in our marketing systems (unless they have signed up for content). *Examples of emails to be sent through Mailchimp: Critical security updates, support updates that impact a specific subset of users, suspicious account activity notifications.*
+MailJet should be used for emails to gitlab.com users as these users are not in our marketing systems (unless they have signed up for content). *Examples of emails to be sent through MailJet: Critical security updates, support updates that impact a specific subset of users, suspicious account activity notifications.*

- - Once an email request is received using the process above, the Campaign Manager determines which system to send the email from.
-This is usually Mailchimp unless it is a marketing email to our database.
- - Log into Mailchimp and select "Audience."
- - Select "View Audiences" from the "Manage Audience" drop down on the right side of the screen.
- - Select "Create Audience" and name the audience using ISODate_CampaignName.
-Complete the Default From email address and name (usually info@, but can be security@ or support@ depending on the email).
-For "Remind people how they signed up to your audience" select "Entire Database" then click Save.
- - For instructions on adding contacts, review this [documentation](https://mailchimp.com/help/import-contacts-mailchimp/).
-You can also copy and paste the contacts if the list is small enough.
-You will be asked to map the fields on your import to the database fields prior to upload.
- - Select "Campaigns."
-Find a prior campaign that used the same type of email you want to use (plain text or regular).
-Security emails, privacy policy updates, and terms of service updates use plain text, support emails can use regular.
- - Select replicate, then select the audience you created above.
-If you do not have the list yet, you can select an existing audience and change it later during the review process.
- - Name the campaign using ISODate_CampaignName.
-Lay out the email as normal.
-For information about using Merge Tags, review this [documentation](https://mailchimp.com/help/getting-started-with-merge-tags/).
- - Send a test email to yourself first to confirm email is correct and the links work properly.
-Then, make any changes and send a test to the designated approvers.
- - Once fully approved, review the audience (and update if necessary), sender, subject line, email and schedule to send.
+To send via MailJet, fill out an issue and follow protocol found [here](/handbook/marketing/emergency-response/#customer-comms-email).

 ## Sales nominated flows in Marketo
 {: #sales-nominated .gitlab-purple}